mike-mendoza/py_banshee/README.md

 # BANSHEE

+Bayesian Networks (BNs) are probabilistic, graphical models for representing complex dependency structures.
+They have many applications in science and engineering.
+Their particularly powerful variant – Non-Parametric BNs – are  implemented as an open-access scriptable code, in the form of a Python-based package.

 This repository contains:
 * BANSHEE - A MATLAB Toolbox for Non-Parametric Bayesian Networks.
 * Py_BANSHEE a Python-based open source of the MATLAB toolbox.

-The code is an update of the original version supporting SoftwareX paper: https://doi.org/10.1016/j.softx.2020.100588
+These codes are an update of the original version supporting SoftwareX paper: https://doi.org/10.1016/j.softx.2020.100588

+The packages allows for quantifying the BN, validating the underlying assumptions of the model, visualizing the network and its corresponding rank correlation matrix, sampling and finally making inference with a BN based on existing or new evidence.

 # Py_BANSHEE
-Bayesian Networks (BNs) are probabilistic, graphical models for representing complex dependency structures.
-They have many applications in science and engineering.
-Their particularly powerful variant – Non-Parametric BNs – are  implemented as an open-access scriptable code, in the form of a Python-based package.

-The package allows for quantifying the BN, validating the underlying assumptions of the model, visualizing the network and its corresponding rank correlation matrix, sampling and finally making inference with a BN based on existing or new evidence.

 Py_BANSHEE  is a Python-based open source of the MATLAB toolbox [BANSHEE](https://doi.org/10.1016/j.softx.2020.100588).